Questions to ask your doctor about labor and delivery

 - Can I eat or drink during labor?
 What kind of food can I eat?
 Is there something I need to avoid?

-- Will I have to have an intravenous line in labor?
+- Will I have to have an intravenous line during labor?

 How much time will it take for the delivery to occur once my labor pains have begun?